cloudfoundry/community/toc/rfc/rfc-draft-pcap-cf.md

 to the executable via file capabilities.
 This allows regular users to gain those capabilities when executing the binary.

+The functionality is limited to network capturing with the aforementioned scope of selected network interface, filtering expression in pcap-filter format and length of captured packets.
+This reduces the attack surface, compared to invoking a full `tcpdump`.

 ### CF CLI: New `pcap` command

-Similar to the `bosh pcap` command a `cf pcap` command will be added.
-Like its predecessor it will connect to the desired instances via SSH and execute the new packet capturing tool and stream back the captured packets via stdout.
+Similar to the `bosh pcap` command, a `cf pcap` command will be added.
+Like its counterpart, it will connect to the desired instances via SSH and execute the new packet capturing tool and stream back the captured packets via stdout and thus via SSH.
 If there are multiple streams, the CLI will merge them and write them out to a single file in the pcap format.